1 Eddy, Eddy by Kate De Goldi (Allen & Unwin, $29.99)

 1 Everyday Favourites by Vanya Insull (Allen & Unwin, $39.99)

-2 Blue Blood: The National Party in Crisis by Andrea Vance (HarperCollins, $36.99)
+2 Blue Blood: The inside story of the National Party in crisis by Andrea Vance (HarperCollins, $36.99)

 “So this is what the Wellington political beltway feels like on the inside, and it’s pretty much exactly what you always suspected: a chamber of horrors, one of the worst places in the civilised world, a sealed room marked NO ONE GETS OUT OF HERE ALIVE.
 Blue Blood: The inside story of the National Party in crisis by Andrea Vance is a descent into a circle of Hell where lost souls function to create, maintain and nourish a crisis.
 Here, then, is the swamp; and Vance has fun draining it”: from my review at ReadingRoom.

 Poignantly, the cover only had room for four of the leaders examined in the book, and left out poor old forgotten Bill English, and Todd wassisname.